marina601/discover-malta/README.md

 -It is important to note that this project will not run locally unless an env.py file has been set up by the user which contains -the local variables used in Heroku which have all been kept secret in keeping with best security practices.

 - Log into GitHub.
-- Select the respository.
+- Select the repository.
 - Click the Code dropdown button next to the green Gitpod button.
 - Download ZIP file and unpackage locally and open with IDE.
-Alternatively copy the URL in the HTTPS box.
+Alternatively, copy the URL in the HTTPS box.
 - Open the alternative editor and terminal window.
 - Type 'git clone' and paste the copied URL.
 - Press Enter.
 A local clone will be created.
-- Once the project been loaded into the IDE it is necessary to install the necessary requirements which can be done by typing the following command.
+- Once the project has been loaded into the IDE it is necessary to install the requirements which can be done by typing the following command.

 - `pip install -r requirements.txt`